nais/doc/docs/observability/frontend/README.md

 - `https://telemetry.prod-gcp.nav.cloud.nais.io/collect` for prod environments
 - `https://telemetry.dev-gcp.nav.cloud.nais.io/collect` for dev environments.
 You are responsible for choosing the correct environment for your deployment.
+For local development we recommend using a docker [docker compose](https://github.com/nais/tracing-demo/blob/main/docker-compose.yml) or the dev environment

+For nextjs you can use [local environment variables](https://nextjs.org/docs/basic-features/environment-variables)

 ## Inspecting logs and traces